 What’s the history of the Nissan S15?

 The Nissan Silvia made its debut in 1965.
 The Japanese-made line of sports coupes became popular for its streamlined design, perfect for racing.
-Many iterations of the Nissan Silva came and went over the years, but the best known of these is the Nissan S15.
+Many iterations of the Nissan Silvia came and went over the years, but the best-known of these is the Nissan S15.

 The Nissan S15 was first released in 1999.
 It was only sold in Asia, Australia, and New Zealand.
 Although they are no longer in production, pre-owned S15s are still highly sought after today.

 Why do people love the Nissan S15?

 The Nissan S15 features an iconic, sleek design that is instantly recognizable.